Checkerboard graph monodromies: Introduction

-Positive braid links bound canonical genus-minimising Seifert surfaces.
-One can construct them as unions of discs and twisted ribbons by the well-known Seifert algorithm.
-The position of these discs and ribbons is encoded in a plane graph with vertical lines and horizontal edges, called brick diagram, see \cref{fig:1}.
+A positive braid can be encoded in a plane graph with vertical lines and horizontal edges, called brick diagram, see \cref{fig:1}.
 The number of bricks, i.e.\ innermost rectangles, equals the first Betti number of the Seifert surface.
 Since all crossings are positive, we can reconstruct a braid word from its brick diagram.
 The linking graph of a brick diagram is a subgraph of its dual graph, where all edges corresponding to non-linked bricks are deleted.
 Here a pair of adjacent bricks is non-linked if their intersection is contained in the interior of a side of one of the bricks, see again \cref{fig:1}.

 Linking graphs come with a natural orientation consistent with a checkerboard colouring (see \cref{defs} and \cref{fig:1,fig:2}).
 Throughout this paper, the term linking graph refers to the embedded linking graph together with its orientation.
 The isotopy type of the linking graph does not determine the original braid word, as demonstrated by the pair of positive braids $\sigma_1^3$ and $\sigma_1 \sigma_2 \sigma_1 \sigma_2$, whose linking graph is a single edge.
 However, these two braids have isotopic closures: the positive trefoil knot.
 This is a special case of our main result.